erikdstock/visualify/README.md

 # Visualify

-Check it out live at [visualify.xyz](http://visualify.xyz).
+[Visualify.io](https://visualify.io) allows users to see their top artists and tracks on Spotify.

 ## About

-Visualify is a web app built on Meteor.js, Bootstrap 4, and the Spotify API.
-After authorizing it users can view their most listened to artists and tracks from various timeframes in a visually attractive style.
+Visualify is a web app built on Meteor.js, Bootstrap 4, the Facebook API, and the Spotify API.
+After authorizing, users can view their most listened to artists and tracks from various timeframes in a visually attractive style.
+The site went viral on Facebook and has recieved acclaim from [Product Hunt](https://www.producthunt.com/tech/visualify) and [Lifehacker](http://lifehacker.com/visualify-shows-off-your-spotify-listening-habits-trac-1787766510).

 ## Motivation

 Spotify releases information about user's listening habits once a year in December.
 For the rest of the year, user's have no method to keep track of their most popular artists and tracks.
-Visualify uses the Spotify API to grab this information and display it to users.
+Visualify uses the Spotify API to grab this information and display it to users year round.

 ## Contributors